Her Majesty's Theatre, Adelaide: 21st century: major redevelopment

 Her Majesty's Theatre closed in 2018 to undergo a two-year, $66-million major redevelopment.
 The heritage facade and eastern wall were preserved, but everything else removed, creating space for a redeveloped larger theatre.
 The project included expanding into the lot next door, increasing the size of the stage and auditorium, returning grand circle seating, and improving accessibility and facilities front of house and backstage.
 The redevelopment was designed by Adelaide-based COX Architecture and built by Hansen Yuncken, managed by the South Australian Department of Planning, Transport and Infrastructure and Adelaide Festival Centre Trust.

 The new Her Majesty's Theatre opened on 12 June 2020.
-The theatre was unveiled by Douglas Gautier AM, Adelaide Festival Centre CEO & Artistic Director.
+The theatre was unveiled by Douglas Gautier AM, Adelaide Festival Centre CEO and artistic director.
 Uncle Mickey Kumatpi Marrutya O'Brien, a senior Kaurna and Narungga man, marked the official completion with a Welcome to Country and smoking ceremony.

 The redeveloped theatre features a 1467-seat auditorium over three levels.
 The grand circle was rebuilt, after an absence of 50 years.
 Two curving staircases in the expanded main foyer and other features retain some of the original Edwardian-era Art Nouveau elements, including a pressed metal ceiling, elegant architraves and mouldings.
 Other features include custom-built curved timber balcony fronts in the auditorium, foyer bars on all three levels, a larger backstage rehearsal room and a huge glass façade to the new west wing.

 The theatre's "signature wall", formerly in the basement, was deconstructed and reinstalled brick by brick in a central position backstage.
 The wall is covered with signatures from visiting stars, including Julie Anthony, Rowan Atkinson, Lauren Bacall, Alan Cumming, and Barry Humphries.
 On the floors of each foyer level, brass tiles are engraved with the names of some of the notable stars who have performed at the theatre over the past 100 years.

 Accessibility improvements include stair-free access to all levels and backstage areas and accessible seating on all levels.